-On arrival between 8:00 and 8:25 a.m, students will be supervised on the playground.
-At 8:25, the morning bell will ring, and all children will line up to meet their teacher in a designated location.
-The
+On arrival between 8:00 am and 8:25 am, students will be supervised on the playground.

+At 8:25 am, the morning bell will ring and all children will line up to meet their teacher in a designated location.
+Each class begins walking to their homeroom after the bell at 8:25 am, with the first lesson beginning promptly at 8:30 am.